Castles in Edinburgh include the world-famous fortress that sits at the head of the Royal Mile. However, it’s far from the only one worth visiting.

 Today this magnificent place, today managed by Edinburgh Museums and Galleries is open to visitors although there are some conditions attached.

-Castles close to Edinburgh
+Castles to visit near Edinburgh

 5) Crichton Castle